TRAINING COURSE

 • Use audio-visual equipment

-• Make own films an recordings
+• Make their own films and recordings

 Enhance physical development and skills